 Each session (including the initial consultation) last for one hour.

 What should I wear?

 Please wear something comfortable and easy to move in for your sessions.
 If you are not fond of tights, consider your underwear carefully.
 Please avoid wearing shorts or tights with zippers on the back.
-We are happy for you to work barefoot in our studio.
-Baby wipes are provided to to freshen your feet if working barefoot.
-If you choose to wear socks, consider grip socks for your safety on the apparatus – we stock these for your convenience.
+We ask that all clients wear non-slip socks during their sessions.
+These are available for sale at the studio.

 Can I book and pay online?

 Yes!
 Simply visit our booking page for Mat Classes or Studio.

 Yes!
 We accept Visa, Mastercard and American Express in the studio.
 Packages of 20

 In the summertime we ask that you bring a towel with you if you find that you sweat a lot.
 We do wipe down the equipment after each session so this is not compulsory for all.
 We also provide glasses for filtered tap water but you are of course welcome to bring your bottle of water along with you.
 Other than that, just your motivated self!